 - China Travel.
 Like it says.
 Not terribly common.

 - Good People.
-People I want to rave about.
+China people I want to rave about.

 - Recommended Reading.
 Somewhat of a catchall.
 Usually used when I just refer briefly to another post or article.